 Leggi questo post in: Italiano

 How many circle skirts do you have in your wardrobe?
 If you have only one or- gasp!- none, it’s time to start sewing them!
+Especially after today, when I show you the easy way to hem a circle skirt!

 As I showed last year in my tutorial on how to sew a circle skirt (with free pattern!), it’s actually very easy to sew them and they are so much fun to wear and twirl in!
 There’s just one little problem with sewing circle skirts: hemming them.